16 Different Types of 3D Printing Materials

-Before we get into 3D inks (materials), it helps to look at the 2D printing process we’ve all come to know.
+Before we get into 3D materials, it helps to look at the 2D printing process we’ve all come to know.
 All printers need some kind of substance to print with.
 For 2D printing, we’re most familiar with inkjet printers that use liquid inks.
 These machines extrude ink through microscopic nozzles onto papers.
 2D laser printers also print to papers.
 Instead of ink, they use a toner cartridge filled with a special type of fine powder and a heated fuser.
 2D printing produces two-dimensional, flat, results that have width and height but no depth (thickness).
 Pigment-based and solid inks are other materials used for printing in 2D.
 Today, we can also print in 3D with special machines and printing materials.

 2D Printing Compared to 3D Printing